OSUDSL/pydre/readme.md

 As for metrics, the array should consist of elements containing every function that you wish to analyze.
 There are a minimum of two required fields: name and function.
 Name is the column header for the metric in the output file and function is the name of the function you wish to call in pydre.
 Then, any arguments required for the function must be specified.

-# ROI CSV File Formats
+# Region of Interest CSV File Formats

+For analysis, it is often useful to define regions of interest in the data.  pydre uses csv files to define spatial and temporal regions of interest.
+The spatial regions are defined over the scenario course, while the temporal regions are defined per subject.

-Time ROI table format
+#### Time ROI table format

 | Subject | _roi name 1_  | _roi name 2_  | ... | _roi name N_  |
 |---------|-----------|-----------|-----|-----------|